 Today the islands are nurturing a budding tourism industry.
 Nature lovers come to witness the stunning beauty of the isles, with their dormant volcanoes, natural swimming holes, and—in spring—millions of wild, blooming hydrangeas.
 More adventurous travelers take advantage of the hiking, world-class fishing, and excellent whale-watching available.
 Still others come for a brief glimpse into a simpler life that is rarely seen today in mainland Europe—small, pretty port towns of cobblestone streets, simple churches, and red-tile-roofed homes that thrive on cottage industries like fishing, cheese making, and ceramics.

 Locals will explain that all nine islands are unique and each equally special, but if you're making a side trip from Lisbon and have limited time, you can get a good overview by sampling the four main islands: São Miguel with its two outstanding volcanic craters, Terceira with its many festivals and natural swimming coves, Faial and its legendary seafarers' port of Horta, and Pico, which is dominated by a massive volcanic cone rising 7,715 feet into the clouds.

-For more information, contact the Azores Tourist Board (Rua Ernesto Rebelo 14-P9900-112, Horta, Faial 292/200–500 www.visitazores.org).
-Azores Express, part of SATA airlines (www.azores-express.com), is the main carrier to the islands and runs direct flights from Boston, Montréal, Toronto, and in high season, Oakland, California, as well as from Madeira.
+For more information, contact the Azores Tourist Board (Rua Ernesto Rebelo 14-P9900-112, Horta, Faial 292/200500 www.visitazores.com/en).
+Azores Airlines, part of SATA airlines (www.azoresairlines.pt), is the main carrier to the islands and runs direct flights from Boston, Montréal, Toronto, and, in high season, Oakland, California, as well as from Madeira.
 There are also low-cost direct flights from Lisbon with no-frills operator Ryanair www.ryanair.com.